 A middle school technology class in Grand Rapids, MI recently was able to do a live video hangout with Andrew VandenHeuvel.
 Andrew is a Google Glass Explorer, which means he’s also one of the first people in the world with Google Glass, the new wearable computing device.
 The class participated in a STEMbite science activity, and then spent some time talking with Andrew about Google Glass.

-See their experience below:
+See their experience here on Vimeo.

 Life Labs Explores Google Glass